 When it comes to KOL marketing, there are a few variables that need to be accounted for.

 But what brands still do not realize is how to best benefit when approaching major KOLs in China.
 Chinese influencers are very careful when it comes to picking products.
 Look at Viya, who has a dedicated team that sorts out the product applications and performs quality tests.
 KOLs are the experts of what the consumer wants and they try their very best to meet expectations.
-So working with a brand that will not be interesting for the audience will reflect badly on both the KOL and the performance of the campaign.
-In some cases, the discussion with large KOLs can last for a few seasons (or years), until the KOL finally figures out a way to bring the product around with the right angle.
+So working with a brand that will not be interesting will reflect badly on both the KOL and the performance.
+In some cases, the discussion with large KOLs can last for a few seasons until the KOL figures out a way to bring the product around with the right angle.

 In 2019 most brands have started to collect their own KOL pools on several social media channels.
 Such databases of KOLs is and will be extremely useful for brands when working with KOLs on weekly/monthly bases, doing product seeding, offline events etc.